Ynn/selfstar/for-beginners/download.md

 <section id = "java"  markdown="1">
 ## Configure your Java Environment

-Regardless of your operating system, you will need to install some [Java virtual machine (JVM)](http://en.wikipedia.org/wiki/Java_virtual_machine).
+Regardless of your operating system, you will need to install a [Java virtual machine (JVM)](http://en.wikipedia.org/wiki/Java_virtual_machine).
+Most available JVMs are supported but:
-There are several competiting JVM available and iCASA is supported by the majority of them.

 {warning}
 iCASA requires a Java 6 and does not support Java 7.